All Inclusive Gran Canaria holidays sock you with a double whammy of big-hitting beach resorts and poster-worthy scenery.

 You can’t go wrong with this typical Canarian pud.
-In a nutshell, it’s a delicious mix of honey, almonds, cream, eggs and rum.
-For a really special treat, pour it over ice-cream or fresh island fruit like mango or papaya.
+In a nutshell, it’s a delicious mix of flour, milk, butter, cinnamon, eggs, almonds and lemon zest.
+For a really special treat, top it with caramel sauce.

 Granted, you might not be able to name any local wines off the top of your head, but that's because they're hidden treasures.
 In fact, Canarian wine has been exported since the 16th century.
 The best variety is said to be from the Bandamas region, so look out for the name on wine menus.